Employment Support for Adults

 Job Shop support services include:

-- The UW Writing Lab, offers resume development support
+- Madison Writing Assistance offers resume development support

 - Staff provide weekly job leads